libretto-ai/openai-py/README.md

   this is the name that will be associated with any `create` call that's made **without** an `ip_prompt_template_name` parameter.
-- `allow_unnamed_prompts`: When set to `True`, every prompt will be sent to Templatest even if no prompt template name as been provided (either via the `prompt_template_name` kwarg or via the `ip_prompt_template_name` parameter on `create`). `False` by default.
+- `allow_unnamed_prompts`: When set to `True`, every prompt will be sent to Libretto even if no prompt template name as been provided (either via the `prompt_template_name` kwarg or via the `ip_prompt_template_name` parameter on `create`). `False` by default.
-- `redact_pii`: When `True`, certain personally identifying information (PII) will be attempted to be redacted before being sent to the Templatest backend.
+- `redact_pii`: When `True`, certain personally identifying information (PII) will be attempted to be redacted before being sent to the Libretto backend.
 See the `pii` package for details about the types of PII being detected/redacted. `False` by default.

 ### Additional Parameters